DIGImend/digimend-kernel-drivers/README.md

 installation and operation and can safely be ignored.
 That is, unless you set up module signature verification, but then you would recognize the problem, and would be able to fix it.

+### DKMS issue preventing correct installation ###

+If you're installing Debian packages, or installing from source with DKMS, you might hit a bug in DKMS which prevents some of the driver modules from installing.
+If you do, you will see a message like this while trying to install the drivers:

+    hid-uclogic.ko:
+    Running module version sanity check.
+    Error!
+Module version 7 for hid-uclogic.ko
+    is not newer than what is already found in kernel 4.9.0-5-amd64 (7).
+    You may override by specifying --force.

+For details see [upstream pull-request fixing the issue][dkms_issue_pr].

+To fix that you can apply the patch linked above yourself, or execute the below command:

+    sudo sed -i -e 's/\<unset res$/res=()/' /usr/sbin/dkms

+Be aware that the operation of the above command is inexact, and might not work, or might break DKMS.
+You've been warned.
+In any case, simply reinstall DKMS to restore it.

 Configuration
 -------------